 - Brown sugar: To help the apples caramelize.

-- Eggs, separated: We'll add the yolks to the batter, then whisk up the whites and add them at the end to give the cake more volume.
+- Eggs, separated: We'll add the yolks to the batter, then whisk up the egg whites and add them at the end to give the cake more volume.

 - Vanilla, baking powder, sugar, and salt: Make up the rest of our batter.

-Butter an 8 inch x 8 inch square cake pan.
+Preheat the oven to 400 degrees F. Butter an 8 inch x 8 inch square cake pan.
 Place a piece of parchment in the bottom and butter that as well.

 Heat a large skillet over medium high heat.
 Working in batches if necessary, melt 3 tablespoon of butter in the skillet and once it gets foamy, add the apple slices.